hyuti/minion/README.md

 # minion
-minion is a package written in Go to utilize concurrency features and reduce boilerplate codes for developers to focus on business requirements
+minion is a package written in Go to utilize goroutines to achieve concurrency and reduce boilerplate codes for developers to focus on business requirements

 ## How to install
 Copy and paste the following command into your preferable terminal: